Skip to main content

 Key differentiators

-#- Unlike Form DS-3053: Form DS-5525 is used when notarized consent cannot be obtained due to exigent or special family circumstances, unlike DS-3053 which is used when consent can be obtained but the parent cannot be present.
+• Unlike Form DS-3053: Form DS-5525 is used when notarized consent cannot be obtained due to special circumstances, unlike DS-3053 which is for providing consent.

 Why it matters

-#- Submit the DS-5525 form along with the child's passport application.
+• Submit the DS-5525 along with the child's passport application.

-- Receive a Receipt Notice (a related form) acknowledging the submission.
+• Receive a Receipt Notice (a related form) confirming the application is being processed.

 Verification

-#This guide is based on official Department of State instructions for DS-5525 and is updated when form editions or filing rules change.
-Always verify current requirements on the official Department of State website.
+This guide is based on official Department of State instructions for DS-5525 and is updated with changes in form editions or filing rules.
+Always check the official Department of State website for the most current requirements.

 FAQs